aniketrajnish/aniketrajnish.github.io/docs/twoopposites.md

 * The screen was split into two (one for each camera) by decreasing the width of the both camera's viewport rect to 0.5 and offsetting one of them to 0.5.

 ### 3.0 Player Movement
-* A simple rigidbody top down controller was yoinked from one of Brackeys tutorials for the first player while the movement of the second player was made to be governed by that of the first player's. <br>
+* A simple rigidbody top down controller was yoinked from one of Brackeys tutorials for the first player while the movement of the second player was made to be governed by that of the first player's. <br><br>
 <a href="../files/inversion.png" data-lightbox="inversion" data-title="Movement Lateral Inversion"><img src="../files/inversion.png" style="width:100%"></a>
 * This inverts the movement of the second player horizontally (lateral inversion) as if their movements were mirrored.
 <a href="../files/inversion.gif" data-lightbox="inversion" data-title="Output on inverted movement."><img src="../files/inversion.gif" style="width:100%"></a>